yichuan-liu/Return-Forecast-Portfolio-Optimization-with-ML/README.md

 Goals:
 - To show that machine-learning models outperform linear predictive models using the same inputs.
 (Check)
 - To show that machine-learning models can effeciently identify useful predictors from a pool of potential predictors.
 (Check)
-- To show that linear and sector-neutral weighting schemes can be matched and improved upon with primitive goal-seeking behavior.
+- To show that linear and sector-neutral weighting schemes can be "discovered" organically and improved upon with primitive goal-seeking behavior.
 (Check)
-- To show that algorithm can generate useful predictors (with trial & error & learning) from a pool of raw data.
+- To show that algorithm can generate useful predictors (through trial & error & learning) from a pool of raw data.
 (In progress)
 - To create an unsupervised & self-learning program that can discover signals, optimize portfolio weights and evaluate performance.
 (Ultimately)

 Current model performance, with monthly portfolios containing ONLY the largest 1,000 US stocks: